o23-cs466/src-handout/README.md

 # src-handout

-a collection of source frmo class
+a collection of source from class

+at present `make hello` will build the hello world program!!